 Included with your trip is the complimentary use of mask, snorkel, fins and even a wetsuit.
 All tours are lead by one of our skilled guides.
 Following some easy instructions, we grab our gear and jump in.

-Upon entering the ocean from the small beach at the base of the cliffs, it’s time to explore.
-Watch for the baby sea lions swimming below the sandstone cliffs.
+Upon entering the ocean from the small beach at the base of the cliffs, it’s time for fun.
+Our guides lead all snorkeling groups exploring along the southern sea cliffs.
+Watch for the baby sea lions swimming in the surf.
 Get a peek at the spiny lobster or colorful octopus hiding along the rocky reefs.
 Share the ocean with schools of pretty fish or a little ray.
 Snorkelers can even check out some of the giant caves.

 This event is available year-round.